yuohuo/accenture-tech-test/README.md

 - Redux Thunk
 - Enzyme + Jest

-## UI implementation
+## Project demonstration

 ![Diagram of cache block](./doc/demo.gif)

+- **UX and Perceived Performance**
+    - Make this card grid user interface conform to user's mental model and visceral reaction, by using proper animation and indicator.
+    - Take perceived performance in count, by giving instant feedback and gradual progression.

+- **Data Cache**
+App store cache card in batch before user approaching the end of cache.
+When the user switches between pages, the update will be instant, and cached data won't need to refetch.

+- **Debounce**
+Utilise Debounce to improves App performance by limiting the number of DOM updates, and avoid API request flood server.

+- **Multi-stage Dockerizing**
+Multi-stage dockerizing make smooth production deploys.

 ## Data fetch and cache logic

+### Flowchart of cache logic
 ![Diagram of cache block](./doc/data_cache_logic_chart.png)

+When user approaching the end of cache ( in the last batch of cached pages ) or user just started app, the caching mechanism will start to work.
+App caches a batch of pages in one time ( 4 pages by default, and this param can be modified through constant PAGES_PER_BATCH in `/scr/constants` folder ).

+### Flowchart of fetching logic
 ![Diagram of cache blocks](./doc/data_fetch_logic_chart.png)

-App will cache 4 pages of card by default, and this param can be modified through constant PAGES_PER_BATCH in `/scr/constants` folder.
+ ## Time consumed

+ about 4 working days, which is around 32 hour.

+## If I have more time

+- More expandable and normalised Redux data structure.

+- API handler level debounce middleware that  merge and reduce HTTP requests.

+- Skeleton screen for better perceive experience.